DelaraAkbari/airport-application-by-flask/README.md

-I used flask framework to write this web application.
+I used the flask framework to write this web application.